Natural Supplements Power Arthritis Relief

 The goal for using natural substances for pain and symptom control of arthritis is to avoid side effects of pharmaceutical drugs and/or to improve results.

 The recently announced new Food and Drug Administration (FDA) final rules covering the dietary supplement industry now require manufacturers to test ingredient potency before marketing a product.
-The regulations are called the current Good Manufacturing Practices (cGMPs) and are the first attempt to regulate the dietry supplement industry since 1994.
+The regulations are called the current Good Manufacturing Practices (cGMPs) and are the first attempt to regulate the dietary supplement industry since 1994.

-A dietary supplement manufacturer simply notifies the FDA concerning the health benefits of their product--no clinical trials are necessary to prove the supplement actually does what its label claims!.
-In fact, the FDA never even sees the product.
+A dietary supplement manufacturer simply notifies the FDA concerning the health benefits of their product—no clinical trials are necessary to prove the supplement actually does what its label claims!

 Natural supplements offer an alternative to painkilling drugs

-As we’ve aged, stiffness and swelling--became more pronounced.
+As we’ve aged, stiffness and swelling became more pronounced.
 Lack of flexibility and mobility also occurred in the affected joints.
 The need for arthritis supplements increased.

 I have a sensitive digestive tract and cannot “stomach” pain killers, whether prescription or over-the-counter.
 I am also chemically-sensitive and susceptible to experiencing drug side effects.
 Finding natural alternatives was a necessity and in my opinion a better choice.